Mompha propinquella: Description

-The wingspan is 10–12 mm.
 Adults are on wing from the end of June to mid-September in one generation per year.

 The larvae feed on great willowherb (Epilobium hirsutum) and broad-leaved willowherb (Epilobium montanum), mining the leaves of their host plant.
-The mine consists of a large full depth blotch in the lower leaves and the larva can make several mines.
-Most frass is deposited in coarse grains.
-The larvae are brownish red with a black head and can be found in early spring.
-Pupation takes place inside the mine or in the ground.
 The species overwinters in the larval stage.

 Distribution

 It is found in most of Europe, except the Mediterranean islands and most of the Balkan Peninsula.